 The extent to which a target business can resist the government's demand for materials on the ground of legal professional privilege depends on the nature of the investigation, the material under consideration and the relevant statute under which the investigation is commenced.
-The powers of investigation under certain statutes are expressly subject to legal privilege (eg, production orders issued under section 36 of the CDSA), while other provisions (eg, sections 20 and 35 of the CPC) are silent regarding the interaction between legal privilege and the powers of investigation.
+The powers of investigation under certain statutes are expressly subject to legal privilege (eg, production orders issued under section 36 of the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act 1992), while other provisions (eg, sections 20 and 35 of the Criminal Procedure Code 2010 (CPC)) are silent regarding the interaction between legal privilege and the powers of investigation.

-In Ravi s/o Madasamy v Attorney-General [2021] 4 SLR 956 ( M Ravi ), the Singapore High Court considered how a claim of legal privilege over documents lawfully seized by the Singapore Police Force under section 35 of the CPC ought to be handled.
+In Ravi s/o Madasamy v Attorney-General [2021] 4 SLR 956 (M Ravi), the Singapore High Court considered how a claim of legal privilege over documents lawfully seized by the Singapore Police Force under section 35 of the CPC ought to be handled.
 It stated, in obiter dicta, that seized materials subject to assertions of legal privilege are to be segregated and provided to a separate legal privilege team at the Attorney-General's Chambers (AGC), which is not involved in the prosecution or criminal matter and will review the privileged information and determine whether to accept or dispute the assertions of privilege.